pkopriv2/golang-sdk/raft/README.md

 # Security

-This is the earliest version of kayak and security has not been integrated.
+This is the earliest version of raft and security has not been integrated.
 However, we plan to tackle this issue shortly.

 More details to come.